For more than five decades, the Department of Political Science at Rochester has helped transform the discipline of political science.

 Graduate education at Rochester is a community affair.
 Despite our range of substantive interests and methodological orientations, the faculty share a common vision of graduate training.
 All of us recognize the value of introducing graduate students to statistical methods and formal theory alongside a deep immersion in the intricacies of political processes.

 Graduate students and faculty collaborate together on research.
 In addition to research and coursework, Rochester hosts weekly seminars, where graduate students and faculty present their own work and interact with leading scholars in the country.

-Undergraduates have the option of getting a BA in political science or international relations, or pursuing one of the department’s minors or clusters.
+Undergraduates have the option of getting a BA in political science, a BS in political science, a BA in international relations, or a BA in politics, philosophy, or economics.
 In these programs undergraduates gain familiarity with American political behavior and institutions, the nature of politics in the rest of the world, and the sources of international conflict and cooperation.